Julie Dawn: Life

 After the war she sang with Art Thompson at the Embassy Club, and then with the Lew Stone band.
 For two years she broadcast three times a week with the BBC Showband led by Cyril Stapleton.

-She later became a programme presenter on BBC Radio 2, where a twice-weekly programme ran for five years.
+She later became a presenter on BBC Radio 2 with a programme that ran for five years.
 From 1977 on Radio 2 she presented "Julie Dawn's Penfriend Programme", which was very successful, running for 10 years.
 It was broadcast three times a week: people who lived alone were put in touch with others in similar circumstances.

-Julie Dawn was married twice; her second husband David died in 1992.
+Dawn was married twice.
+She first married Edwin Mordue in 1950.
+The marriage ended in divorce.
+She married David Blake in 1981.
+Blake died in 1992.
+Dawn herself died in 2000, aged 79.